kohkimakimoto/essh/README.md

 * `essh.question`: A library to prompt the user for input.
 It is implemented in [gluaquestion](https://github.com/kohkimakimoto/gluaquestion).
 * `essh.http`: Http module.
 It is implemented in [gluahttp](https://github.com/cjoudrey/gluahttp).

+Of course, You can also use another Lua libraries by using `require`.
+See the Lua's [manual](http://www.lua.org/manual/5.1/manual.html#pdf-require).

 ### Modules

 WIP...